ramo/terraform-notes/README.md

 ## Terraform Provisioners
 - Run tasks/scripts locally or remotely on resources.
 - By default, the provisioners (local/remote) run after the resource creation.
 This is called Create time provisioners.
-- Destroy time provisioners can be created by when argument.
+- Destroy time provisioners can be created by `when=destroy` argument.
+- `on_failure` meta-argument used to define failure behavior. `continue` and `fail` are accepted values.
 ### remote-exec
 - This provisioner used for running tasks/scripts in remote machines.
 - Network connectivity (Linux-SSH, Windows-WinRM) is required between terrform machine and the remote machine.